duckie/json_backbone/README.md

 Some ideas:
 * Genericity : `std::wstring` has not been tested
 * Key ordering : when creating network messages, key order in a message can play a role.
 A specific underlying collection will be provided to bring this feature.
+* Support for "strict" containers : trying to change the type after initialisation would be considered an error.

 ## Other drivers